Dagmawi-a-Negatu/lexical_analyzer/README.txt

 Usage

-To compile and run the tokenizer program in Agora, follow these steps on an environment with GCC and PCRE installed.
+To compile and run the tokenizer program in Agora, follow these steps...

 Make sure you are inside the Project Directory.